garywiz/chaperone/doc/source/index.rst

 This makes Chaperone an ideal tool for managing "small" process spaces like Docker containers while still providing the system services many daemons expect.

-If you are using Chaperone with Docker, we suggest reading the XXXX.
+If you are using Chaperone with Docker, we suggest reading the :ref:`intro`, then try out the ``chaperone-lamp`` Docker image by
+`following the instructions on the github page <https://github.com/garywiz/chaperone-docker#try-it-out>`_

 Any bugs should be reported as issues at https://github.com/garywiz/chaperone/issues.